-Consistency and the quality of the content are the key here.
+Consistency and the quality of the content are the keys here.
 So if you send quality, relevant and valuable content regularly to your subscribers, they will be more likely to read your emails.

-The core benefit of using an email marketing method to promote your brand is having the ability to generate a valuable amount of insights and data on your subscribers.
+The core benefit of using an email marketing method to promote your brand has the ability to generate a valuable amount of insights and data on your subscribers.

 Email marketing platforms and tools today allow you to monitor, record and analyze valuable data from your subscribers through campaign performance metrics.